 As outlined in more detail below, a benefit to PayPal Here over other credit card processing services is the immediate access to funds.
 Granted, a PayPal debit card is required to withdraw funds immediately, but the option exists for users with tight cash flow.

-PayPal Here offers a host of additional important features including multiple item checkout, multiple tax rates, discount support, and inventory item set up for popular items.
+PayPal Here offers a host of additional important features.
+That includes multiple item checkout, multiple tax rates, discount support, and inventory item set up for popular items.
 Visit the PayPal web site for additional information on PayPal Here FAQs.

 PayPal Here Deposit Time